 An abrupt, pin-drop finale leaves us wanting more.

-Immaculately produced throughout, this is a rich, vibrant slice of melancholia that truly excels in it’s first half and shows boundless promise for whichever pastures these bovine historians choose to explore next.
+Immaculately produced throughout, this is a rich, vibrant slice of melancholia that truly excels in it’s first half and shows boundless promise for whichever pastures these porcine historians choose to explore next.

 Bring on the album.